5GZORRO/sla-breach-predictor/README.md

-# sla-breach-predictor
+# Intelligent SLA Breach Predictor

-SLA Breach Prediction module for 5GZorro
+## Introductrion
 This is a FastApi web service that receives the details of a SLA and starts a training/prediction operation on the metric and threshold given in the parameters.
 On application startup, the app will try to connect to a Kafka broker specified in the configuration file properties.conf under the section [kafka].
 If the connection fails, a new one can be established later using the REST API.

 ### HOW TO DEPLOY